kzlsahin/mySociety/README.md

 # mySociety
+05.05.2020
+A java Tile Map 2D Game Engine draft written with Processing 3.4 (https://processing.org/).

+Started with the idea to solve the problem of how to render an isometric tilemap.
+Everything started with pen and a sketch paper, drawing lines and trying to figure out the right algoritm to sort the tiles in such a way that the map is seen as if a 3d image.

+The script is workng smoothly however, everything is only the begining.

-A java game.
-Based on a society simulated by the parameters of skills, relations, need and reputations.
+My goal is to build a game based on a society, simulated by the parameters of skills, relations, needs and reputations, a living society..